 - Inhale as you reach your arms overhead.
 On the exhale, begin squatting toward the mat.

-- Bring your palms together at heart center and let your knees splay wide to open your hips and groin.
+- Bring your palms together at the heart center and let your knees splay wide to open your hips and groin.

 - Hold the position and breathe deeply as you lightly press your elbows inside your knees to deepen the stretch.